Puppy Owners Manual

-This risk should pass after 12 weeks but only if you are feeding on a schedule breakfast, lunch and dinner, feeding an adequate amount, and not over exercising your puppy.
-Even so you should continue to give him a dab when your doing something new, once your puppy is comfortable in new situations, which generally happens once they have bonded to you, you can put it away in the cupboard.
+This risk should pass after 12 weeks but only if you are feeding on a scheduled breakfast, lunch and dinner, feeding an adequate amount, and not over exercising your puppy.
+Even so, you should continue to give him a dab when you’re doing something new, once your puppy is comfortable in new situations, which generally happens once they have bonded to you, you can put it away in the cupboard.

 I also recommend using nutrical as a meal replacement if you have to travel in the car and your dog suffers from car sickness.
 This is only a temporary fix, so if you replace a meal, offer your dog some food when you get home or to your destination.

 Containing your puppy